scooter99boston/bbu-gf/docs/gf_controlled/member_top.md

 ## 1. Ledger Software Policies

 1. The Bedrock Board of Directors MUST decide the software technology and version used by all Nodes (Validator, Observer).
 This software is referred to as the *Bedrock Open Source Code*.
+2. The Bedrock Board of Directors MUST require the TSC to establish best practices for continuous delivery and integration of the *Bedrock Open Source Code* using containerization.
+3. The Bedrock Board of Directors MUST require the TSC and/or the Utility Service Provider to deploy an upgrade notification process that will allow Stewards to automatically recognized and act when upgrades are available.
-2. The Bedrock Board of Directors MAY leverage the Technical Steering Committee (TSC) or another 3rd party service to maintain a version of the Bedrock Open Source Code.
+4. The Bedrock Board of Directors MAY leverage the Technical Steering Committee (TSC) or another 3rd party service to maintain a version of the Bedrock Open Source Code.
+5. The Bedrock Board of Directors SHOULD require the TSC and/or the Utility Service Provider to automate any prescribed tools that are expected to be used by a node.
+6. The Bedrock Board of Directors MUST require the TSC and/or the Utility Service Provider to clearly articulate the mechanism by which a Steward schedules and communicates downtime.

 ## 2. General Security Policies